KAHAKAZI/Apache_Spark/README.md

 * SparkSQL gives rich API to work with structured big data
 * Dataset is immutable like RDD
 * Dataframe is a Dataset of rows.
+* DataFrames vs. Datasets: DataFrames relate to Datasets of rows but Datasets relate to datasets of anything